CiscoISE/terraform-provider-ciscoise/docs/data-sources/sg_mapping.md

 subcategory: ""
 description: |-
   It performs read operation on IPToSGTMapping.
-  - This data source allows the client to get an IP to SGT mapping by ID.
-  - This data source allows the client to get all the IP to SGT mappings.
+  This data source allows the client to get an IP to SGT mapping by ID.This data source allows the client to get all the IP to SGT mappings.
   Filter:
   [hostName, groupName, ip, sgtName]
-  To search guest users by using toDate column,follow the format:
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
   Sorting:
   [hostName, groupName, ip, sgtName]
 ---